SourabhMulik/START_Hackathon/README.md

 Preliminary visualizations of vegetation productivity trends and urban expansion are in progress, focusing on identifying key hotspots of change.

 ## Expected Final Product
 The final product will be an interactive dashboard that empowers stakeholders to visualize, analyze, and make decisions based on land cover changes.
-The dashboard will include customizable analytical tools, district-level profiles, and visualizations to aid in the restoration and conservation of land, especially in the Sahel region.
+The dashboard will include customizable analytical tools, various level of detailed profiles, and visualizations to aid in the restoration and conservation of land, especially in the Sahel region.

 ## Project Milestones
 **Mid-Project Submission (20th March):** Submit a one-pager or PPT summarizing approach, expected outcomes, and methodology.